sf-wdi-38/publify-debugging-lab/README.md

 $ bundle update rake
 ```

-If necessary, switch to ruby 2.2.5.
+If your version of ruby is less than 2.2.5, switch to ruby 2.2.5.

 ``` bash
 $ ruby -v